wu81177/classify-rv32i/README.md

 In the dot function, this multiplication is used in two places: for calculating index * stride and for multiplying two elements.
 ## read_matrix.s and write_matrix.s
 Both of these functions only require modifying the part with the mul instruction.
 I directly copied the multiplication function from dot.s for use.
+## classify.s
+Also uses the multiplication function from dot.s.